 The liabilities for long service leave and annual leave which are not expected to be settled wholly within 12 months after the end of the reporting period in which the employees render the related service are recognised and measured at the present value of expected future payments to be made in respect of services provided by employees up to the reporting date.
 Consideration is given to expected future salary rates, experience of employee departures, and periods of service.
-Expected future payments are discounted using interest rates on Commonwealth Government securities with terms to maturity that match, as closely as possible, the estimated future cash outflows.
-Related on-costs of workers' compensation premiums, superannuation and payroll tax have been included in the liabilities.
+Expected future payments are discounted using the QTC zero rates (2023: Commonwealth Government securities interest rates) with terms to maturity that match, as closely as possible, the estimated future cash outflows.
+Related on-costs of workers' compensation premiums, superannuation, payroll tax and mental health levy have been included in the liabilities.